Best Places to Take the Kids Skiing

 ellaslist has you covered with our tips on taking kids to the snow, to make your wintertime family ski trip one to remember.
 Enjoy magical moments in the snow creating memories to last a lifetime, and be sure to choose a destination that has something to offer every member of your family, be it an awesome kid's program or great-value accommodation.
 Whether you’re a snow bunny planning to make snow angels or hope to dust those skis off and get riding, here are our top picks for the best places near Sydney to take the family.

 Perisher is the largest ski resort in the southern hemisphere and has four parts to it: Perisher Valley, Guthega, Smiggin Holes and Blue Cow.
 Perisher offers Day Care for 6 months to 3-year-olds, as well as a Discovery Kids Program for 3-4-year-olds and the full day program for kids aged 5-15 years where they can explore the mountains, hone their skills and have lunch with the other young holidaymakers.
 The family highlight for Perisher Valley is definitely Tube Town – an adrenaline packed ride down the snow in an inflatable tube, with the Tube Town kiosk nearby for all the kids’ hot chocolate cravings.
 At Smiggin Holes, the Smig’s Kids program for 5-14-year-olds has a strong emphasis on FUN!
 It runs from 9.30-3.30pm and is run by certified professionals, suitable for kids who have never skied before, all the way up to advanced skiers.
 Blue Cow is suitable for families with kids over 6 years, providing 3-hour lessons for children to learn the basics and then join you on the slopes afterwards!
+Perisher is officially open now but at this point in time tobagganning has been put on hold due to lack of snow.

 3. Selwyn Snowfields

 At Selwyn Snowfields at Mount Selwyn, “family is our speciality”, being family-run and operated!
 It offers gentle slopes for beginners and is known for being affordable with excellent, friendly service.
 Families enjoy tobogganing and snow tubing at Selwyn when the skiing is done.
 At Snow World, kids rule the mountains!
 The Mini Mites program introduces 18 month-4-year-olds to the snow with a variety of indoor and outdoor games.
 Mighty Mites (3-4-year-olds) gets kids up and skiing and learning new skills to build their confidence, and the Mega Mites (5-7-year-olds) enjoy a program specifically designed for kindergarten-aged kids.
 Selwyn boasts awesome family-friendly facilities – all in close vicinity including baby change tables, picnic tables, equipment hire, shops and cafes.
+Oh and Mount Selwyn is the only official area that offers tobogganing this season!

 4. Charlotte’s Pass